-We’ve been working with four fantastic young people from across Scotland to help put together this year’s Fringe Central Events Programme, a series of free events aimed at Fringe participants which facilitates artistic and professional development and addresses a range of issues including accessibility, diversity and equality.
+We worked with four fantastic young people from across Scotland to help put together the 2018 Fringe Central Events Programme, a series of free events aimed at Fringe participants which facilitates artistic and professional development and addresses a range of issues including accessibility, diversity and equality.

 Between November 2017 and March 2018, the Fringe Society invited arts organisations and professionals to submit potential event ideas for inclusion in the 2018 Fringe Central Events Programme.
 The Fringe Central Youth Panel’s contribution was invaluable, providing feedback on every event submitted, suggesting new collaborations, and giving Fringe staff lots to think about.

 We had a chat with two of our panel, Liv Ancell and Myfanwy Morgan, to find out why they got involved and what they think about the Fringe.

 What is it you like about the Fringe?

 Liv – "The Fringe has always been a part of my life growing up –I don't remember a time when I didn't know about it!
 My parents took me along to some of the child-friendly interactive shows and events when I was little, which I absolutely loved."

 "The Fringe is so accepting and all-encompassing – it's an inclusive platform for any voice, no matter how experienced or mainstream the act or performer is.
 I love that you get such a wacky assortment of performances at the Fringe, from free gigs to world renowned acts, and sometimes you never know quite what you're going to get.
 It really brings the city alive for the month of August.
 It's thrilling to be a part of it!"

 Myfanwy – "It's inclusive, unique and inspiring.
 People from all over the world enjoying theatre from all over the world.
 Also getting to enjoy Scotland’s wonderful personality, shortbread, drinks and our thriving theatre culture."

 Why did you get involved in the Youth Panel?